Menu

 Disclaimer

-The contents of this website, such as text, images and other information, are "NOT" a substitute for medical decisions or medical advice.
-This website is for informational and educational purposes only and not for rendering medical advice.
-The opinions expressed on this site are our own and do not represent the views of any affiliated organization.
-Images, text and graphics will be taken from research articles published online and from Google Images/Academic.
-Although we strive to keep the medical information on our website up to date, we cannot guarantee that the information on our website reflects the latest research.
-In case of emergency, call 911 immediately.
-Please consult your doctor for personalized treatment.
-Always seek the advice of a physician or other qualified healthcare professional with any questions you may have regarding the disease.
-Never disregard or delay seeking professional medical advice or treatment because of something you have read on this website.
-This website does not endorse or recommend any specific test, doctor, product, procedure, opinion or other information contained on the website.
+The contents of this website, including text, images, and other information, are not a substitute for medical decisions or professional medical advice.
+This website is intended for informational and educational purposes only and should not be used for rendering medical guidance.
+The opinions expressed on this site are solely our own and do not represent the views of any affiliated organization.
+Images, text, and graphics are sourced from research articles published online and from Google Images/Academic.
+While we strive to keep the medical information on this website up to date, we cannot guarantee that it reflects the latest research.
+In case of an emergency, call 911 immediately.
+For personalized treatment, please consult your doctor.
+Always seek the advice of a physician or other qualified healthcare professional regarding any questions about a medical condition or treatment.
+Never disregard or delay seeking professional medical advice because of something you have read on this website.
+This website does not endorse or recommend any specific tests, doctors, products, procedures, opinions, or other information mentioned herein.
+By using this website, you acknowledge and agree that it is your responsibility to seek appropriate professional guidance when making medical or health-related decisions.
+This website and its contributors disclaim any liability arising from the use of the content or images provided herein.

 Search This Site